Common Mistake n°1 : Je suis bien

-If you’re learning a language, that means it’s most likely not your mother tongue.
-As a beginner, it’s normal not to know all the rules, and to make mistakes.
-Especially for French language which has plenty of rules, or constructions types, it might be a bit difficult at the beginning to speak French without making mistakes.
+When you learn a language, it is normal to make mistakes as you do not know all the rules to build sentences, especially for French language which has plenty of rules, or constructions types.
+It might be a bit difficult at the beginning to speak French without making mistakes.

 However, I personally consider a mistake as an opportunity to do things better and not as a failure as some may think.
 Learning from your mistakes is one of the best ways of improving your French language skills.
 Today, I’ll be sharing with you 10 common mistakes that French learners make without even knowing they should say things differently.
 After reading this, you'll not make them again.